infews/ddt_ruby_springs/spec/plan.md

 - Step 5
   - Add shared example group
     - but is this indirect worth it?
+    - would not over-parameterize, though you COULD
+- Step 6
+  - Fully parameterized shared context

 ## Test extractions differently

+- Step 7
+  - Extract Inflatable Ball class
+  - Keep shared examples

-- Step 6
+- Step 8
-  - Add bare ball spec
   - Add Game spec as integration, test whole interface with each